TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

     ##  3rd Qu.:36.50   3rd Qu.:0.6160   3rd Qu.:39.25
     ##  Max.   :47.90   Max.   :2.2880   Max.   :63.00

-1. Prepare the data in “Pima.tr” for the Bayesian probit analysis
+b.
+Prepare the data in “Pima.tr” for the Bayesian probit analysis

 -   Define the vector of binary responses *y* where *y* = 1, if “type=Yes” and *y* = 0 otherwise and determine the number of